citahub/cita/docs/en-US/latest/getting_started/getting_started.md

 ### Docker env and daemon

-In the root directory of the source code, we provide `env.sh`script，which encapsulates docker-related operations.
+In the root directory of the source code, we provide `env.sh` script，which encapsulates docker-related operations.

-Running this script with actual commands that you want to run inside docker environment as arguments.
+Running this script with actual commands that you want to run inside docker container environment as arguments.

 For example：